j-frilot/j-frilot/README.md

 🔭 I’m currently working on freelancing projects.

-🌱 I’m currently learning typescript.
+🌱 I’m currently learning typescript, vue/vuex, and chess.

 💬 Talk to me about anything javascript related or freelancing.